Sevastopol Park: History

 Sevastopol Park received the designation of a monument in 1977.
 Nevertheless, the memorial became abandoned throughout the years of Ukraine's independence.
 The park ran out of money in the 1990s, and everything came to a halt and abandoned.
 The park was attempting to come back to life in the mid-1990s, so they began construction and the bar reopened.
 However, the workmen discovered the coffins and bones.
 People in the neighboring areas started to protest against the development, the construction was again halted.
 The bones of an unidentified man were discovered in 1997 while the park was being rebuilt.
 Although there were speculations that he recognized Alexander Pol, the inspection revealed that the bones were not his.

 A square named for the young scouts was inaugurated and refurbished in the following decade.
 Sevastopol Memorial Park opened to the public on 3 May 2008, the 225th anniversary of Sevastopol and Victory Day.
 Diplomats from the Russian Federation Consulate General in Ukraine, a delegation from the city consisting of the Sevastopol veterans, the Dnipropetrovsk diocesan clergy, Cossacks, young sailors from the Dnieper Flotilla, and civilians all attended the event.

 In 2020, while conducting archeological digs, archaeologists discovered the tomb of the protopop, from the late 1800s who was maybe the Lazarov Church's rector.
 The church's foundation, burials and crypts, were unearthed during a 109 UAH renovation work in 2021.
 Alexander Pol's remains were discovered and was later reburied in a new grave a 100 m from the actual resting place.
 A labradorite slab over his new grave would be placed near the central lane.

 The park would be closed for redevelopment, which was expected to take longer than a year, from 18 October to 31 December 2022.
-After the beginning of the Russian Invasion of Ukraine in 2022, work has been put on hold.
-The park was deteriorating as of May 2023, with several deep holes and broken tiles on monuments.
-The park's renovation is expected to remain intact until 31 December 2024.
-The memorial plaque was dedicated to the defenders of Sevastopol was removed on 7 June 2024 on the orders of the Dnipro city council to comply with the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (as part of the campaigns to derussificate and decolonization of Ukraine).
+Since the beginning of the Russian Invasion of Ukraine in 2022, work has been put on hold.
+In May 2023 he park was deteriorated, with several deep holes and broken tiles on monuments.
+The memorial plaque that was dedicated to the defenders of Sevastopol was removed on 7 June 2024 on the orders of the Dnipro city council to comply with the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" (as part of the campaigns to derussificate and decolonization of Ukraine).
 Commenting on the removal the city council stated that they would contact local museums regarding the possible museumification of the dismantled structures.
+In June 2025 the monument in the park was still deteriorated.
+A fence was placed at the front of the monument to prevent animals entering the mass grave beneath the monument where they had begun to remove bones from the mass grave.